BU-Spark/bu-spark/index.markdown

 permalink: /
 ---

-# This website is the source for all technical resources of CDS Spark!
+# CDS Spark!
+Technical Resources
 {: .fs-9 }

 Boston University Spark! is the home for much of the experiential learning opportunies for BU students.
 If you want to learn more about Spark! itself, you should check out the [Spark!
 Homepage](https://www.bu.edu/spark/).